-Business model pre-ass essment Poor business plan in Not accurate assessment Problems with liquidity of Engagement of external consulting Located within the place of technology the new venture (JVPPP02 companies to make a feasibility public entity. requirements, the whole and JVPPP03) or the joint study. capital investment, the investment (JVPPP01) Use of external OPEX and the revenues companies may not (cash flow estimates Problems with the return transfer the risk, but included); on the investment; will transfer the responsibility for a Risk triggers can be many: Problems with the actual 'damaging decision' t Weak organizational delivery of the public good an external expert's capacities to make the in question. body. business plan; Biased assessment of Possible financial and costs and revenues to reputational loss on the aid political goals; side of the public entity. • etc. Value pre-assessment Poor assessment of May result into setting The Commission or the Engagement of external consulting Located within the value for money i.e. objectives which will not National authority may companies to make a socio- public entity. the societal benefits be met. not provide the money for economic impact study. the investment; Use of external Quantification of the societal companies may not Possible financial loss if benefits. transfer the risk, but the societal benefits have will transfer the
+Business model pre-asse essment Poor business plan in Not accurate assessment Problems with liquidity of Engagement of external consulting Located within the place of technology the new venture (JVPPP02 companies to make a feasibility public entity. requirements, the whole and JVPPP03) or the joint study. capital investment, the investment (JVPPP01) Use of external OPEX and the revenues companies may not (cash flow estimates Problems with the return transfer the risk, but it included); on the investment; will transfer the responsibility for a Risk triggers can be many: Problems with the actual 'damaging decision' to Weak organizational delivery of the public good an external expert's capacities to make the in question. body. business plan; Biased assessment of Possible financial and costs and revenues to reputational loss on the aid political goals; side of the public entity. • etc. Value pre-assessment Poor assessment of May result into setting The Commission or the Engagement of external consulting Located within the value for money i.e. objectives which will not National authority may companies to make a socio- public entity. the societal benefits be met. not provide the money for economic impact study. the investment; Use of external Quantification of the societal companies may not Possible financial loss if benefits. transfer the risk, but it the societal benefits have will transfer the text box as necessary. sions of the feasibility studies.
+Fill in the text box.
+Extend the